realprogrammersusevim/md-to-html.nvim/README.md

 ## Usage

-Currently this plugin only has one command `:MarkdownToHtml`.
+Currently this plugin only has one command `:MarkdownToHtml` which creates a new file with the same name but converted to HTML instead of Markdown.
 As of yet, there are no configuration options.

 ## Credits